Graduate Programs and Careers

 This degree requires 30 credits of approved coursework at or above the 5000 level.
 At least 18 of these credits must be at the 6000 level or above, excluding MATH 6990 and MATH 7990 (Continuing Graduate Advisement) and MATH 7910 (College Teaching Internship).
 Generally, most of the coursework will be in mathematics, but the student’s supervisory committee may approve courses in statistics, physics, engineering, or any other discipline, if it seems such coursework is appropriate for the student’s program of study.

-The MS in mathematics has three options.
+The MS in mathematics has two options.
 The Plan A or the thesis option requires taking 6 credits of MATH 6970 (Thesis and Research) and working with a faculty member on a substantial research project.
 The research must be presented in a thesis, which must be approved by the student’s supervisory committee and the dean of the School of Graduate Studies.
 An oral defense of the thesis must be arranged through the School of Graduate Studies.

 The Plan B or project option requires taking 3 credits of MATH 6970 and working with a faculty member on a smaller research project.
 A written report of the research must be approved by the student’s supervisory committee.
 An oral defense of the report must be scheduled through the School of Graduate Studies.